 Rubella in Japan

 Japan is experiencing an outbreak of rubella.
-Since the beginning of 2018, Japan has reported over 2000 cases of rubella.
-The highest number of cases has been reported in the Kanto region, in Tokyo, Chiba, Kanagawa, and Saitama prefectures.
+The highest number of cases have been reported in Tokyo, Chiba, Kanagawa, and Osaka prefectures.

 Rubella is a highly contagious disease caused by the rubella virus.
 It most often affects children.

 Rubella can be spread from an infected person to other people in different ways, including:

 - direct contact, such as kissing

 - through the air, such as when an infected person coughs or sneezes

 - from an infected pregnant woman to her unborn baby

 Some people infected with rubella will not show any symptoms.
 For others, symptoms of rubella are often mild and may include: